SudarshanDute/PixelLauncherForAll/README.md

 ## ✨ Key Features

 ### 🎨 Material You Dynamic Theming
 Experience a home screen that breathes.
-PixelForAll fully integrates with Android 12+ dynamic color engine, adapting the entire UI palette to match your current wallpaper.
+PixelLauncherForAll fully integrates with Android 12+ dynamic color engine, adapting the entire UI palette to match your current wallpaper.

 ### 🌫️ Real-time Wallpaper Blur
 Elevate your navigation with a premium blur effect.
 The app drawer features a smooth, high-performance wallpaper blur that activates instantly with silky transitions.